Appalachian Cuisine: Get a Taste of the Mountains in Asheville

 New Appalachian Food Fest

-An immersive new food festival is coming to Asheville this September 12–15, 2019.
-Chow Chow: An Asheville Culinary Event will celebrate the stories and talents of Appalachian chefs, makers, and culinary collaborators with chef demos, tasting events and hands-on experiences.
+An annual immersive food festival began in Asheville in 2019.
+Chow Chow: An Asheville Culinary Event celebrates the stories and talents of Appalachian chefs, makers, and culinary collaborators with chef demos, tasting events and hands-on experiences.